nick-wireless/learn.nuxt.com/README.md

     - cloner - puts into reproduction folder and opens it.
     - codei vite - is a helper along the same lines, 'knowing you have a project, opens it quickly from whereever, in this case vite'.

-### Reviewing code hacks...
+### Reviewing code hacks...(NH)
-[Piece together of the above... having loaded the target projects in the various folders]
+Piecing together of the above... having loaded the target projects in the various folders, Antfu:
 - pr function, with the number... when inside the repo, opens the PR in the code editor.
 - then 'main' to get back out.

 # Episode 3 - Pinia & Editor & Refactors